aditee21/VITyarthiProject/README.md

 # VITyarthiProject
 #### EVENT CONFLICT CHECKER ####
 The Event Conflict Checker is a simple Python CRUD (Create, Read, Update, Delete) application designed to help users manage their schedules by adding, updating, and deleting events.
-The core feature of this tool is its ability to detect scheduling conflicts between events made in advance and present, ensuring that no two events overlaping in time on the same date.
+The core feature of this tool is its ability to detect scheduling conflicts between events made in advance and present, ensuring that no two events are overlaping in time on the same date.
 This makes it ideal for students, professionals, or anyone who needs to keep track of their daily activities efficiently.
 <h2>
-**#FEATURES#**
+**FEATURES**
 </h2>

-Add Events: Users can add new events by specifying the event name, date, start time, and end time.
+**Add Events**: Users can add new events by specifying the event name, date, start time, and end time.

 Delete Events: User can remove existing events from the schedule by name.